mahoney1/VSCodeTutorial/README.md

 });
 ```
 In terms of the code above,
-we are importing the new `fabric-network` module from NPM, and then
+we are importing the new `fabric-network` Fabric SDK Node module from [NPM](https://www.npmjs.com/package/fabric-network), and then
 using that to create an identity by passing in our cert and private
 key that we got from the GitHub repo.
 The new identity will be stored
 in a folder called `_idwallet`.
 The most important line of this file